 - Chin dermal filler is a popular treatment in combination with facial slimming as it softens the jaw and elongates the chin.

-- We use firm, non permanent dermal fillers in the chin to shape the chin
+- At Cityskin Clinics in Melbourne we use firm, non permanent dermal fillers in the chin to shape the chin

 - We tend to use 1-2 ml of dermal filler to produce the desired result